jameschristou/AttributeBasedBinding.AspNet/readme.md

 ```

 #### Transient Binding To Self
-This binding type causes a new instance of the service to be created.
+This binding type causes a new instance of the service to be created for every consumer of the service.
 ```
 [BindToSelf]
 public class MessageProvider